dfe-analytical-services/ees-analytics-dashboard/README.md

 ### Adding new data

 All data is pulled from our unity catalog area under the `analytics_app` schema.
 Each table used in the app also has a local parquet file equivalent for use in automated tests and for development in case you can't access the main database.

-If you want to see where to start, have a look at the [PR that added the accordion events](https://github.com/dfe-analytical-services/ees-analytics-dashboard/pull/4/) as an example for the places in the code that you'll need to touch for new data.
+If you want to see where to start, have a look at the [PR that added the accordion events](https://github.com/dfe-analytical-services/ees-analytics-dashboard/pull/4/) as an example for the places in the code that you'll need to touch for new data, it's not exhaustive, and may go out of date if the app changes, though should give a starting point.

 If you're adding any new data into the dashboard, make sure to update the `tests/testdata-generator.R` script to add in any new tables, and then use that script to regenerate the test data.

 Steps for adding new data:
 - Add a call to read in the full table into server.R and cache it